A logo for Azure DevOps, representing a post about roadmaps.

 How to Create an Azure DevOps Roadmap in Other Tools

-So, how do you make your Azure DevOps data visible in other tools?
-This article will break down two common methods for building an Azure DevOps roadmap in other tools.
+This article will break down two common methods for building an Azure DevOps product road map in other tools to keep data visible for anyone in your organization.
 This way, everyone gets the updates they need in the tools they use most.

-Why add your Azure DevOps roadmap to other tools
+Why add a Azure DevOps roadmap to other tools?

 First method: Using ServiceNow’s built-in integration

-Here’s what that would look like using the ServiceNow integration hub.
+Here’s what that would look like using ServiceNow Integration Hub’s spoke for Azure DevOps

 Step 1: Request the ServiceNow plug-in